How to Select Solar Fairy Lightsthe Best Solar Fairy Lights

 You can find solar fairy lights in many retail stores, especially around Christmas time, but just be aware that you pretty much get what you pay for. a 300 LED string that fits into something less than the size of a tissue box will be almost guaranteed to have a tiny solar panel that will struggle to power your lights for 4 hours and a flimsy string that is prone to breakage.
 So prior to purchasing, it would be wise to consider what your requirements are:

-Resin Covered: Most solar fairy lights have resin covered panels for weather protection.
+Most solar fairy lights have resin covered panels for weather protection.
 These will gradually craze (become opaque) due to UV exposure and in some cases even lift from the battery pack.
 The more opaque the cover becomes, the less efficient the panel will be and consequently lighting time will be affected.
-Generally this happens over a 3-6 month period.
+Generally, this happens over a 3-6 month period.

-Type: Ni-MH are better than Ni-cd.
-Ni-cd have a memory and will not charge to full capacity after receiving short charge cycles.
+Ni-MH batteries are better than Ni-cd.
+Ni-cd batteries have a memory and will not charge to full capacity after receiving short charge cycles.
 Lithium batteries are the best but more expensive.

-Lighting Time: The lighting times stated are based on the unit receiving maximum charge during the day and the batteries at maximum storage capacity.
+The lighting times stated are based on the unit receiving maximum charge during the day and the batteries at maximum storage capacity.
 Remember batteries become less efficient over time.
 Resin solar panels also become less efficient over time.
-Therefore 6-8 hours lighting time can in reality reduce to 3-4 hours after 6 months.
+Therefore 6-8 hours lighting time can, in reality, reduce to 3-4 hours after 6 months.